BenjaminRodenberg/waveform-iteration-paper/plotting/README.md

 This folder `plotting` contains the LaTeX sources and auxiliary scripts to create figures and tables.

-## Structure
+## Overview

-The subfolders refer to the test cases provided in Section 4 Results and follow the naming convention of the three test cases at the root level of this repository:
+The subfolders refer to the test cases provided in *Section 4* Results and follow the naming convention of the three test cases at the root level of this repository:

 * `plotting/oscillator-overlap` corresponds to *Section 4.1 Partitioned oscillator*
 * `plotting/partitioned-heat-conduction` corresponds to *Section 4.2 Partitioned heat conduction*
 * `plotting/perpendicular-flap` corresponds to *Section 4.3 Perpendicular flap*

+Additionally, there are the following files for automation of the plotting:

+* A `Dockerfile` to setup the runtime environment in Docker (see below)
+* A `requirements.txt` to define the Python dependencies needed for plotting
+* A `Makefile` that allows to automatically perform preprocessing steps and create the plots for all cases

-Each of these folders contains subfolders names `FigX` or `TabX` for the respective figures and tables from the sections.
+The subfolders corresponding to the test cases contain subfolders named `FigX` or `TabX` for the respective figures and tables from *Section 4 Results*.
 These folders contain:

-* `*.tex` files with the LaTeX sources
+* `*.tex` files with the LaTeX sources or (for more complex plots) `*.tex.jinja2` templates that will be filled with data using a Python script and Jinja2 to create a `*.tex` file in a preprocessing step.
 * `data` folder with the results produced by the respective test case.
 For convenience the data is already provided here.
-If you want to compute this data on your own, please refer to the `README.md` in the root folder of this.
+If you want to compute this data on your own, please refer to the `experiments/README.md`.
-* A `Makefile` to create a PDF file with the respective figure.
+* A `Makefile` to create PDF files with the respective figures or tables.

 ## Prerequisites